History of Marcus Thuram in Timeline

 In May 2021, Marcus Thuram was called up for the delayed UEFA Euro 2020.

-November 2022: Equaled personal best in Bundesliga
+November 2022: Equaled Personal Best

-As of November 2022, Marcus Thuram scored 10 goals in 15 Bundesliga matches, equaling his personal best since his debut season.
+As of November 2022, Marcus Thuram had scored 10 goals in 15 Bundesliga matches, equaling his personal best since his debut season.

-November 2022: Late call-up for 2022 FIFA World Cup
+November 2022: Late Call-Up for 2022 FIFA World Cup

 On November 14, 2022, Marcus Thuram received a late call-up for the 2022 FIFA World Cup.

-2022: FIFA World Cup Appearance
+2022: Participated in the FIFA World Cup

-April 2023: Departure from Gladbach Confirmed
+April 2023: Departure Confirmation from Gladbach

 In April 2023, Gladbach's sporting director Roland Virkus confirmed that Marcus Thuram would depart the club at the end of the 2022–23 campaign, as he chose not to renew his contract.